lewissbaker/papers/isocpp/atomic_notify_fixes.md

 immediately completes without waiting to be notified and destroys the atomic object before the signalling thread completes the call to `notify_one()`.

-This paper proposes two potential directions for solving this, for consideration by the concurrency sub-group.
+This paper proposes three potential directions for solving this, for consideration by the concurrency sub-group.
 1. Change the semantics of namespace-scope `std::atomic_notify_one()` and `std::atomic_notify_all()`
    to allow passing a pointer to a `std::atomic` object whose lifetime may have ended.
 2. For each operation that can result in a store to the atomic variable, add a new overload that takes a `std::memory_notification` enum value and that fuses the store operation with a corresponding notify operation such that the operations are (as if) performed atomically.
+3. Provide the ability to obtain an `atomic_notify_token` from the atomic object which can be used to safely notify threads waiting on the atomic object even if the atomic object is potentially destroyed.

 The first option is arguably a simpler change to the specification and is possibly the preferable approach if concerns about pointer providence and the potential for undefined-behaviour passing pointers to destroyed objects can be overcome with core language changes proposed by the "pointer zap" papers (P1726 and P2188).

+The second and third options do not have the same requirements for core language changes and thus can provide a solution independent of core-language changes.

 The second option is a much larger interface change to `std::atomic`, involving adding about 20 new overloads to the `std::atomic` and `std::atomic_ref` classes and additional overloads of the namespace-scope atomic functions.
-However, this option does not have the same requirements for core language changes and thus can provide a solution independent of core-language changes.
+However, it also has some limitations in terms of ability to support safe conditional notification based on the previous value of a RMW operation.

+The third option is a much smaller library change - adding a single new method to `std::atomic` and `std::atomic_ref` and also adding a new type `std::atomic_notify_token`.
+This option does not have the same limitations on usage as option 2.

 I am seeking guidance from the Concurrency sub-group on the preferred direction for addressing the issue.